kdogan/flex_kitchen/README.txt

-1. Create database
-2. Use Sql statements from file "sql_queries.sql"
+1. Create a database  (Use Sql statements from file "sql_queries.sql")
-3.
+2. fill tables with users